Somdotta07/To-do-List/README.md

 ],
 ```
 - Run `npm run build` to update the **/dist/index.html**.
--The next step in building your webpack boilerplate is to add some style to it.
+- Then it is time to add some style to the project:
 Follow the steps in [loading CSS](https://webpack.js.org/guides/asset-management/#loading-css) guide.
 Next, execute `npm run build` and check if the HTML body style has changed.
 #### Setup local dev server